-Later, in a private dining room at a bar called Del Charro with our classmates, he walked along the row of seats, putting his hands on people’s shoulders and whispering in people’s ears.
+He walked along the row of seats, putting his hands on people’s shoulders and whispering in people’s ears.
 He’s just doing that so he can whisper in mine.
-Again, it made me feel better to think this.
+It made me feel better to think this.
 I was the end of the row.
 He stopped, and put his hands on either side of my neck and began to rub.
 Then he leaned in and whispered, “I know you’re mad.”

 I hosted a party for my fellow January Freshmen, the people who started St John’s in my cohort our Freshman Year.
 He didn’t show up.
 I actually called him, almost drunk, to ask him why that night.
 I don’t remember what his response was.
 Maybe he didn’t come because he didn’t want to lead me on.
 Either way, it was unacceptable to me.

 He turned his head toward me without looking at me, gazing at the long table and the people talking in the chairs.
-He did this when responding to my messages, too, the pausing.
 “I was walking someone home.”

 Again, the pause, but this time shorter.
 He looked directly at me, bending down and talking softly like I was three and he was cleaning up a booboo on my foot.
 “Are you sure you want to know?”
 His tone had all the gentleness of someone trying to sound kind but not caring if he really was.